-- 1. Allow 3 inches (7.5 cm) between overhead cabinets and the refrigerator top. - 2.
-Allow at least an inch (2.5 cm) between the refrigerator condenser and the wall. - 3.
-Allow 1/2 inch (1.25 cm) on each side of the refrigerator for ease of installation. - If the refrigerator is to be against a wall, you might want to leave enough space so the door can be opened wider.
+- 1. Allow 3 inches (7.5 cm) between overhead cabinets and the refrigerator top. - Allow at least an inch (2.5 cm) between the refrigerator condenser and the wall. - 3.
+Allow 1⁄2 inch (1.25 cm) space on each side and at top of the refrigerator for ease of installation. - If the refrigerator is to be against a wall, you might want to leave enough space so the door can be opened wider.